ibm-js/requirejs-dplugins/docs/css.md

 ## Build

-During the build, this plugin will collect all the CSS files required and create a layer with all the CSS files concatenated.
-This layer will be optimized using [clean-css](https://github.com/jakubpawlowicz/clean-css) if it is installed.
+To build a CSS layer containing all the CSS files required, [clean-css](https://github.com/jakubpawlowicz/clean-css) needs to be installed in the `node_modules` directory of the application.
+Clean-css should be added to the application `devDependencies` property in `package.json` so it is automatically installed with `npm install`.